f0ferror/CVE/Cognizant/README.md

 <br />

 ## Weak Encryption/Decryption Logic
-Target uses weak CryptoJS AES CBC encryption logic and has plaintext IV and key values showing javascript.
-Any attacker can be encrypt/decrypt this same logic after checking out the javascript code; eg. (chrome/firefox/IE) console.
+Target uses weak CryptoJS AES CBC encryption logic and has plaintext IV and key values revealed on javascript.
+Any attacker can be encrypt/decrypt this after checking out the javascript code; eg. (chrome/firefox/IE) console.
 <br />

 #### Encryption :